 Network management is the set of actions that ensures that the network resources are working for you, as productively as possible.
-It consists of maintaining network resources in good shape and making them available to users in accordance with expectations.
+It consists of maintaining network resources and making them available to users in accordance with expectations.

 The person who performs network management is called a network administrator or a network manager, and just like when you work on a car, keeping something like a network running efficiently requires good tools for the job.
 Maintaining good network connectivity, efficient and secure routing, even traffic load balancing are all part of keeping the network running smoothly.

 The need for network management tools

 The networks today are considerably more complex than in the early days of networking.
 In addition, network complexity is constantly increasing.
 Networks become complex by the growing number of devices on the network as well as the diversity of these devices.

 It is quite common for organizations to have networks with one PC per individual, but networks today typically include a variety of other devices as well.
 These usually include file servers, printers, routers, hubs, firewalls, and laptops, and often include devices such as security camera equipment, mobile devices, and data storage units.
 Devices may be manufactured by different vendors and as a result, even the characteristics of similar devices could be widely dissimilar.
 Because of the increased network complexity, we use automated tools to perform network management.